kathrinmzl/inside-india/README.md

 ![Tour page](docs/features/tour-page.png)

 #### Booking page
 By clicking on any of the booking buttons within the website, the user opens the booking page.
-This page has a simpler look than the other pages and features an introductory text with some important information regarding a booking as well as a booking form.
+This page has a simpler look than the other pages and features an introductory text with some important information regarding the booking as well as a booking form.

 The booking form asks for basic personal information and the user is asked to select the tour they want to book.
 Optionally, the user can choose from the given dietary preferences and add a message.